EDI-Systems/M7M02_Ammonite/README.md

 Though these weaknesses can be mitigated with watch-dog timers (WDTs) by rebooting the system, this method only works for simple applications.
 For more complex applications or critical applications that cannot afford a complete reboot, traditional RTOSes can do nothing about this situation.

 ### Security
 &ensp;&ensp;&ensp;&ensp;Traditional RTOSes generally does not consider information security as their design goal.
-However, as such, they fail to meet security goals for future IoT systems.
+They fail to meet security goals for future IoT systems.
 As stated in the reliability section, hackers can hack into the system and sabotage any part if they want to; usually a buffer overflow attack is sufficient.
 This is not the worst yet.
 The following situations can be much worse than a simple sabotage:
 - For IoT blockchain applications such as [IOTA](https://iota.org/), the attacker can read your passwords, hack into your bank accounts, and possess all your money.
 - For smart home applications, the hackers can infiltrate your cameras and appliance controls and turn your life into a real-world Truman Show.
 - For smart cars, the hackers can force you to drive as if you are in a Formula 1 race.
 This has happened on Tesla model 3 not long ago; nobody wants to experience this for sure.